Skip to content

 Overview

-The purpose of this document is to help private Deployment Plan users implement observability for their Deployment Plan to enhance the overall operational reliability of the Guance service.
-This article describes two classic observability patterns and how to deploy Datakit data collection, logs and cutting, APM, Synthetic Tests, RUM, etc., in a Kubernetes environment.
-Additionally, we provide one-click import template files for infrastructure and middleware observability and application service observability to facilitate better usage for monitoring your own environment.
+The purpose of this document is to assist private deployment plan users in implementing observability for their deployment plan to enhance the overall operational reliability of the Guance service.
+This article describes two classic observability patterns and how to deploy Datakit data collection, logging and cutting, Application Performance Monitoring (APM), Synthetic Tests, and Real User Monitoring (RUM) in a Kubernetes environment.
+Additionally, we provide one-click import template files for Infrastructure and Middleware Observability and Application Service Observability to facilitate better usage and monitoring of your own environment.

 Deployment Plan Observability Patterns

 This pattern refers to observing oneself.
 In other words, it means sending data to one's own workspace.
-This implies that if the environment goes down, one cannot observe their own information data and cannot further investigate the cause.
-The advantage of this solution is: convenient deployment.
-The disadvantage is: data is continuously generated, leading to data self-iteration and an endless loop, and when the cluster crashes, it is impossible to observe its own problems.
+This implies that if the environment goes down, you will not be able to observe your own information data and will be unable to further investigate the cause.
+The advantage of this solution is: easy deployment.
+The disadvantage is: data is continuously generated, leading to data self-iteration and creating an infinite loop.
+Additionally, when the cluster crashes, you cannot observe the issues with the cluster itself.

-This pattern refers to multiple Guance instances of the customer sending data to the same node.
-Advantages: It avoids creating a closed loop in data transmission and allows real-time monitoring of the cluster's status.
+This pattern refers to having multiple Guance instances of the customer send data to the same node.
+Advantages: avoids creating a closed loop in data transmission and enables real-time monitoring of the cluster's status.

 guance2